Otoplasty (Ear Surgery) in Dallas, TX

 Otoplasty varies in cost depending on the objective of the procedure, the extent to achieve that goal and if there are any other procedures done at the same time.
 Depending on the purpose, insurance may cover some of the cost involved if it is a reconstructive procedure that is medically necessary.
 If it is considered cosmetic, insurance companies do not tend to cover any of the expenses.
 For your convenience, we accept cash, check, Visa®, MasterCard®, American Express® and Discover®.
 We also offer financing options with Prosper® Healthcare Lending.

 After Your Otoplasty

 With most otoplasty procedures, the results are immediate but are typically accompanied by some swelling.
 Recovery may involve some slight pain and discomfort, which is easily remedied with pain medication prescribed by Dr. Taylor.
 The ears are bandaged and wrapped for the first few days to support and keep the ears in place for the initial healing.
 It is imperative that these stay in place all the time to prevent any issues from arising even though there may be some itching and discomfort.

 For the first few days, it is recommended to keep your head elevated when sleeping and keep from bending forward or lifting heavy items.
 After a week, the outer stitches are removed, and normal activities may be resumed.

 Otoplasty is an outpatient procedure so you can go home the same day although you need someone with you for the first 24 hours because of the anesthesia during the procedure.
 It may take up to six weeks to heal, so extreme care should be taken to protect the ears from any trauma.

-If you live in Plano, Frisco or anywhere in Dallas, TX, and are very self-conscious about protruding, misshaped or uneven ears, you may want to consider otoplasty at Charles A. Wallace, MD.
+If you live in Plano, Frisco or anywhere in Dallas, TX, and are very self-conscious about protruding, misshaped or uneven ears, you may want to consider otoplasty by Dr. Charles A. Wallace, M.D.
 Contact us today to schedule your consultation.